microdotblog/indie-microblogging/Part 3/Part 3- IndieWeb.md

 But there are certain areas where we diverge slightly.
 Micro.blog makes heavy use of JSON Feed, for example, while the IndieWeb often prefers a JSON representation of Microformats.
 The IndieWeb also documents many post types — RSVPs and check-ins — that are not strictly needed for microblogging.

 Indie microblogging and the IndieWeb are complementary.
 We share the same priorities.
-I've helped organize 3 IndieWebCamps in Austin and regularly try to promote standards coming out of the IndieWeb.
+I've helped organize three IndieWebCamps in Austin and regularly try to promote standards coming out of the IndieWeb.

 ----